Please find below more specific information on how imports of European-Union made apparel will be treated under CETA.

 Additional questions?
 Still confused?
 Contact us!

 **It should be noted that the actual rules of origin are more complex and consist of specific ‘tariff shifts’ for different subcategories of apparel (i.e. shirts and shoes — very different).
 The complexity means that a rule of thumb (known as ‘yarn-forward’) is most often used by importers when speaking of these requirements which we used to write this article.
-This means that your imports/exports may qualify or not be qualified even if they pass our little quiz.
+This means that your imports/exports may not qualify even if they pass our little quiz.

 Should you or your vendor have questions regarding their eligibility, they can check the transformation requirements in Annex 5 of the CETA .